deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 ![Artwork Decentralization Unchained](../assets/blog/decentralization-unchained.jpg)

-You guessed it?
-They're using or following Delta Chat because it is:
+You guessed it: they're using or following Delta Chat because it is:

 - **adaptable**: Indigenous communities use [solar-powered routers deep in the rainforest](https://rhizomatica.org),